Manage Windows Drivers Update with Intune

 Monitor Drivers Deployment

 Intune provides reporting options for driver updates to help administrators monitor and manage the update process effectively.
-Windows Driver Update Report provides insight into the status of driver updates on the device.
+The Windows Driver Update Report provides insight into the status of driver updates on the device.
 This report shows which updates are applicable, approved, installed, or paused.

 To check the driver update report, navigate to Reports > Windows Updates and select Windows Driver Update Report.